 - Meret Boxler on Life.
 Unrestricted podcast http://www.lifeunrestricted.org/ ;

 - Summer Innanen on Fearless Rebelle Radio https://summerinnanen.com/frr/

 - Intuitive Eating by Evelyn Tribole and Elyse Resch.

-Another thing that’s good about walking: I can do errands, like fetch the mail and a few groceries items.
-Can’t do that on the treadmill.
-I am also still doing yoga.
-So basically I am down to walking and yoga.
+Another thing that’s good about walking: I can do errands and make it functional exercise, like fetch the mail and a few groceries items.
+Can’t do that on the treadmill or on the stairway to nowhere.
+I am also still doing yoga but it has morphed into a very gentle version of yoga.
+No more power yoga and way fewer handstands.
 Instead of compulsive exercising for the purposes of looks or to burn calories, now I exercise because it feels good.
 Exercise is a gift to my body, much like slaking my thirst with a glass of cool water.

 I would love to help even one person to get out of the restriction / over-exercising hell.
 If I could save one person from wasting themselves in the diet-culture crap, that would have all been worth it.

 I will end with truisms that I have learned so far: